CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 If the characters attempt to reason with the wraith, it will listen, provided they haven't harmed it or taken any of its possessions.
 The wraith is inherently malevolent, so the only way to stay its spectral hand is to offer something it considers valuable in exchange for their lives.
 Mormesk prizes magic items, particularly scrolls, spellbooks, and arcane knowledge.
 Regardless of the offering, a character must succeed in a DC 10 Charisma (Persuasion) check to convince the wraith of its value.

 However, the wraith will never relinquish the wooden pipe from the scorched chest.
-It will, though, part with the coins and gems in exchange for the characters slaying the spectator in the Forge of Spells (area 15).
+It will, though, part with the coins and gems in exchange for the characters slaying the spectator in the Forge of Runes (area 15).
 The wraith doesn't provide details about what a spectator is but simply points in the direction of area 15.
 Once the wraith receives its desired gift, it allows the characters to peruse its books and retain the secret map found in one of them (refer to the "Treasure" section).

 #### Treasure